Divided Fed edges closer to consensus on ending bond buying

-U.S. Federal Reserve officials appeared on course last month to end their extraordinary bond buying stimulus by year-end, suggesting a weak March jobs report may have taken them by surprise.
+U.S. Federal Reserve officials appeared on course to end their extraordinary bond buying stimulus by year end at a meeting last month, suggesting a weak March jobs report may have taken them by surprise.

-Gathering on March 19-20, before the release of the jobs data, Fed officials took an intellectual deep dive into the risks and benefits of their unprecedented policy accommodation, minutes of the meeting released on Wednesday showed.
+Meeting on March 19-20, before release of the jobs data, Fed officials took an intellectual deep dive into the risks and benefits of their extraordinary policy stimulus, minutes of the meeting released on Wednesday showed.

-While they remained sharply divided on how long their bond purchases should last, the minutes nonetheless suggested they were nearing a decision to start winding them down, with "several" policymakers expecting to halt the buying altogether by the end of the year.
+While they remained sharply divided on how long their bond purchases should last, the minutes nonetheless suggested they were nearing a decision to start winding them down.

+The minutes revealed an intense discussion and several disagreements among the Fed's 19 policymakers about carrying on with buying $85 billion (55.45 billion pounds) in Treasury and mortgage bonds per month to stimulate the economy.

+A few expected to taper the pace of asset purchases by midyear and end them later this year, while several others expected to slow the pace a bit later and halt the program by year-end.

-The U.S. central bank released the minutes five hours earlier than planned on Wednesday because it inadvertently sent the report to congressional aides and trade organizations on Tuesday afternoon.
+The U.S. central bank released the minutes five hours earlier than planned because it inadvertently sent the report to congressional aides and trade organizations on Tuesday.
 The Fed said it was investigating the lapse, one of its worst in years.

-The minutes, which depressed U.S. bond prices, revealed an intense discussion and several disagreements among the Fed's 19 policymakers about carrying on with buying $85 billion (55 billion pounds) in Treasury and mortgage bonds per month to stimulate the economy.

-Of the 12 officials who have a vote on monetary policy this year, "a few" expected to taper the purchases around midyear and to end them later this year, the minutes showed.

-"Several others thought that if the outlook for labour market conditions improved as anticipated, it would probably be appropriate to slow purchases later in the year and to stop them by year-end," the minutes said.

-At the meeting, officials also debated how best to eventually return the Fed's balance sheet, now swelled to more than $3 trillion (1.95 trillion pounds), to a more normal size in the years ahead, with no firm decision made on the so-called exit strategy.
+At the meeting, officials also debated how best to eventually return the Fed's balance sheet, now swelled to more than $3 trillion, to a more normal size in the years ahead, with no firm decision made on the so-called exit strategy, the minutes showed.

-In the end, the Fed decided to continue its quantitative easing program, which is known as QE3 since it is the third such effort to boost economic growth and spur hiring after 2007-2009 recession.
+At the meeting, the Fed decided to continue its quantitative easing program, known as QE3 since it is the third such effort to boost economic growth in the wake of the recession.

-The decision was made in part because tighter U.S. fiscal policies could hurt the economic recovery, which before the March jobs report appeared to be gaining traction.
+The decision was made in part because of the uncertain impact tighter U.S. fiscal policies would have on the economic recovery, which before the March jobs report appeared to be gaining traction.

-The dollar hit a four-year high against the yen after the minutes were released, while prices sank on 10- and 30-year Treasuries.
-Stocks rose with the S&P 500 hitting a record.

 "These minutes would really be alarming people if we had not had a weak (March) non-farm payroll," said Michael Jones, chief investment officer of Riverfront Investment Group in Richmond, Virginia.